Monday, January 13, 2025

 "Okay, guys," I said to my co-workers.
 "I'm planning my haunted tours.
 Quick poll---Which sounds better to you: A reporter haunting her workplace, or a headless ghost up in Leidy Township?"

 I have new co-workers.
 Mainly because I have a new job.
 I'm working at the downtown print shop now, helping to create books, brochures, business cards, and all sorts of new stuff.
-I'm in the Hecht Building now---You don't know where the Hecht Building is, so it doesn't matter.
+I'm in the Grant Building now---You don't know where the Grant Building is, so it doesn't matter.
 And of course, I'm still a paranormal investigator, writer, and tour guide---I'm going to die doing that stuff.

 "Oooh, I like the headless ghost," said Emily, at her desk.